William Juhasz: 1939-1945 World War II

-1939 was a fateful year.
-William was forty.
-He had become an established name in Hungarian letters by the fourth decade of his life—and was ready to really take flight on the basis of what he had already accomplished.
-But war broke out and he was in a difficult, dangerous, and awkward position.
-At the height of the promise of his career his line of retreat from Hungary had been cut off by the outbreak of the war; and his Jewish background, his anti-Nazi politics and his progressive views made him an ever increasing target of personal or objective opponents.
-The process of excluding Jews and progressive voices from public life had begun.
+In 1939, at the age of 40, William had become an established figure in Hungarian literature.
+The outbreak of the Second World War interrupted his career and limited his opportunities to leave Hungary.
+As a person of Jewish background with anti-Nazi political views and progressive beliefs, he became increasingly vulnerable to prosecution as the Hungarian government introduced measures that excluded Jews and political dissenters from public life.

 These developments were also catastrophic to the entire family—and of course, William being a family man—this fed back into his own personal and professional behavior.
 As a frosting on the cupcake, in 1939 he was called up for military service—ironically he was called for service in the First Hussar Regiment, an elite regiment of consummate cavalry men.
 This awkward intellectual, who had never sat on a horse in his entire life, was assigned the task of guarding Polish prisoners of war.
 In practice, the powers that be closed their eyes or looked the other way as Poles drifted out of Hungary, and as such his assignment became redundant.
 He was not called up again until 1944.
 He was forced by the ascendancy of National Socialism (Nazism), as well as the progress of the war, to lay aside his open struggles for peace, freedom, and democracy.
 As the lead political editor of the newspaper Az Újság, he nevertheless attempted to provide an objective view for its readers.
 The Hungary of 1939 through late 1944 was not the Germany of that period.
 It could be likened perhaps to Italy or Vichy France—awkwardly allied with the Germans.
 As such, the latitude for an intellectual was much wider than it would have been in Germany during this period.
 William understood and exploited this situation with masterful diplomacy.